 The gain of the EUT shall be measured before the test and after each exposure.
 At the conclusion of each exposure the gain of the EUT shall not have changed by more than ± 1 dB.
-At the conclusion of the total test comprising the series of individual exposures, the EUT shall operate as intended with no loss of user control functions or stored data, as declared by the manufacturer, and the gain of the EUT shall not have changed by more than ± 1 dB.
+At the conclusion of the total test comprising the series of individual exposures, the EUT shall operate as intended with no loss of user control functions or stored data, as specified by the manufacturer, and the gain of the EUT shall not have changed by more than ± 1 dB.